Osbornite

-Osbornite is a naturally occurring variety of titanium nitride which has been found in meteorites and was first discovered in the Bustee meteorite in the late nineteenth century.
+Osbornite is a naturally occurring variety of titanium nitride.
+It was first discovered in the Bustee meteorite in the late nineteenth century.
 Its crystals are golden-yellow octahedrons, combined with oldhamite.
 It is friable and does not dissolve in acids.

+Osbornite is usually found only in meteorites, but osbornite of terrestrial origin has been found in one location in the continental collision zone of Tibet.
+Osbornite requires extraordinarily low redox potential and very high temperatures (2500–3000 K) to form.